3SIXT Virtual Reality Headset review

 - A few build-quality/design issues

 For $40 this is the cheapest and easiest way to get into VR.
 It will work with most modern phones.
+There are no buttons for advanced applications but there's still plenty to experience.
 Enjoy!

 Price$ 40.00 (AUD)